-Scientific inquiry is treated as an overarching assessment strand in the TIMSS 2007 framework.
-It overlaps all of the fields of science and has both content- and skills-based components.
-Assessment of scientific inquiry includes items and tasks requiring students to demonstrate knowledge of the tools, methods, and procedures necessary to do science, to apply this knowledge to engage in scientific investigations, and to use scientific understanding to propose explanations based on evidence.
-These processes of scientific inquiry promote a broader understanding of science concepts as well as reasoning and problem-solving skills.
+In the TIMSS 2011 Science Framework, the processes of scientific inquiry are accepted as fundamental aspects of scientific knowledge inherent in all fields of science and having both content- and skills-based components.
+Items and tasks assessing these processes require students to demonstrate knowledge of the tools and methods necessary to do science, to apply this knowledge to engage in scientific investigations, and to use scientific understanding to propose explanations based on evidence.
+In TIMSS, such items are not considered to be context-free, but always are situated in the context of content objectives (biology, chemistry, etc.) and draw from the full range of skills and behaviors specified in the cognitive domains.